qwell/disorder-in-the-court/README-Florida.md

 Document URLs contain a version of the document ID that is encrypted using a method that includes an expiry mechanism.
 Although every docket entry displays the associated document ID, the encrypted form -- which is required to view documents -- is only provided for documents that the user has access to.
 This would be a great method that enables sharing of documents for a limited time, but for one fatal flaw.

-Along with the encrypted document ID, the URLs also contained the query parameters `theIV=` and `theKey=`, which an astute observer might recognize as AES128.
+Along with the encrypted document ID, the URLs also contain the query parameters `theIV=` and `theKey=`, which an astute observer might recognize as AES.
 Using the IV and key from the URL, an attacker can encrypt a document ID and use it to view a restricted document.
-Additionally, URLs included the parameter `isRedacted=` which, as the name suggests, accepted the encrypted form of the strings "Yes" or "No" to view unredacted copies of documents.
+Additionally, URLs included the parameter `isRedacted=` which, as the name suggests, accepts the encrypted form of the strings "Yes" or "No" to view unredacted copies of documents.

 ### Hillsborough County

-Session cookies were used to determine which cases and documents a user was viewing.
-When a case or document was requested, a request was sent to the API, which associated the data with the user's session cookie and returned the results.
-The API endpoint for obtaining document information returned a list that included the document ID, several values that specify the security level required to view the document, and the user's applied access level.
-The frontend chose whether to display a document link or one of the restriction type indicators based on the applied access level.
-The backend assumed that if an attacker is able to request a document, they must have access to it.
+Session cookies are used to determine which cases and documents a user is viewing.
+When a case or document is requested, a request is sent to the API, which associates the data with the user's session cookie and returns the results.
+The API endpoint for obtaining document information returns a list that includes the document ID, several values that specify the security level required to view the document, and the user's applied access level.
+The frontend chooses whether to display a document link or one of the restriction type indicators based on the applied access level.
+The backend assumes that if an attacker is able to request a document, they must have access to it.

 ### Lee County

-Session cookies were used in a manner similar to Hillsborough County.
-For most types of cases, document IDs were available in the pre-rendered HTML.
-Documents could be viewed by executing a single function in the site's JavaScript source code.
+Session cookies are used to determine which cases and documents a user is viewing.
+When a case or document is requested, a request is sent to the API, which associates the data with the user's session cookie and returns the results.
+For most types of cases, document IDs are available in the pre-rendered HTML.
+Documents can be viewed by executing the `pushDataAndShow()` function from the site's JavaScript source code.

 ### Monroe County

 A similar vulnerability was discovered initially, but their change introduced a new vulnerability.
-Much like Hillsborough County, the frontend chose whether to display a document link based on the security level of the document and the backend made a bad assumption.
-After fixing the first vulnerability, the developers helpfully left a debugger statement one line before these checks are made, which pauses code execution and gave the attacker a chance to adjust the security level.
+Much like Hillsborough County, the frontend chooses whether to display a document link based on the security level of the document and the backend incorrectly assumes that all requests should be trusted.
+After fixing the first vulnerability, the developers helpfully left a debugger statement immediately before these checks are made, which paused code execution and gave an attacker a chance to adjust the security level and exploit the second vulnerability.
+The debugger statement has since been removed, and the backend no longer returns valid document IDs for restricted documents, but the backend still accepts restricted document IDs.

 ### Sarasota County